 WHISK together flour, salt, baking soda, and baking powder in a medium bowl.
 Add to butter mixture alternately with yogurt, beginning and ending with flour mixture.
 Beat at low speed just until blended after each addition.

-POUR batter into prepared bundt pan.
-Bake 1 hour and 5 minutes or until a long wooden pick inserted in center comes out clean.
+POUR batter into prepared Bundt or tube cake pan.
+Bake 2 hours or until a long wooden pick inserted in center comes out clean.
 Cool cake in pan on a wire rack 1 hour.
-Transfer cake to a plate, and cool completely (about 1 hour).
+Gently invert cake onto a plate and cool completely (about 1 hour).

 WHISK together powdered sugar and remaining 2 tablespoons lemon juice until smooth.
 Drizzle glaze over cake.